Personalized Medicine (journal)

 Personalized Medicine is a bimonthly peer-reviewed medical journal covering personalized medicine.
 It was established in 2004 and is published by Future Medicine.

 Abstracting and indexing

 The journal is indexed by Chemical Abstracts, Current Contents/Clinical Medicine, Embase/Excerpta Medica, Science Citation Index Expanded, and Scopus.
-According to the Journal Citation Reports, the journal has a 2016 impact factor of 1.010, ranking it 223rd out of 256 journals in the category "Pharmacology & Pharmacy".
+According to the Journal Citation Reports, the journal has a 2016 impact factor of 3.0 in the 2023 Journal Citation Reports™ released by Clarivate in June 2024.
+Journal of Personalized Medicine ranks Q1 (58 among 325 titles) in the “Medicine, General & Internal” category and Q2 (51 among 174 titles) in the “Health Care Sciences & Services” category.
+It had an IF of 3.63 in 2025.